surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * Almost 100% of layer 3 traffic is IPv4 (a small amount IPv6)
 * At layer 4: TCP and UDP dominate.
 ARP and 802.1x contribute.

-The TCP/IP model layers do not seperate apllication, pesentation and session; they are merged into a single layer called **application layer**
+The TCP/IP model layers do not seperate application, presentation and session; they are merged into a single layer called **application layer**

 TCP Model:
 1. Physical layer